Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/model_load_save.md

     check_point.save("./mlp_ext_models_1")
 ```

-We will get the following output:
+We will get the output:
 ```text
 WARNING!
 CANNOT find variable path in : ./mlp_models_1/dense3-bias/out.
 It will be initialized.
 WARNING!
 CANNOT find variable path in : ./mlp_models_1/dense3-weight/out.
 It will be initialized.